datatrail-jhu/01_chromebookintro/manuscript/04_common_issues.md

 # Common issues with Chromebooks

 The beauty of the Chromebook is its simplicity.
 Most things are accomplished through the Internet browser.
 This minimizes many issues that laptop computers had historically.
 However, there are still issues that you will run into from time to time.
-We'll disucss them below and describe where you can find help for these problems.
+We'll discuss them below and describe where you can find help for these problems.

 ### Common Issues